 - The correct AVG gauge and length of wire to power your welder

-- The correct two-pole or three-pole circuit breaker (mounted in breaker box)
+- The correct 2-pole 50 amp circuit breaker or 3-pole 50 amp circuit breaker (to mount in your breaker box)

-- Flush mount gang box OR external outlet box for the plug
+- Flush mount interior gang box OR exterior weatherproof gang box for the plug

 - Voltage tester